jordanlambrecht/calendarr/README.md

 - Combines multiple Sonarr and Radarr calendar feeds
 - Groups shows and movies by day of the week
-- Highlights season premieres with a party emoji 🎉
 - Runs on a customizable schedule (daily or weekly)
 - Supports both Discord and Slack notifications
 - Highly customizable configuration